The Greenbrier Companies, Inc. (GBX) CEO Bill Furman on Q2 2020 Results - Earnings Call Transcript

 Bill Furman

 Sure.
-I'll take a shot at it and Lorie can you add.
+I'll take a shot at it and Lorie can add.
 But basically, our product mix is dramatically different.
 Our industry leadership is different.
 We have a spectacularly different franchise.
 Number one, or number two in three major markets, two internationally.
 North America, we diversified our footprint to have more optionality in the United States.
 We have some efficient plans, we’re getting those knocked into shape and they're making progress every quarter in Arkansas.
 So, I think the Company is dramatically different than it was -- our management team is together to experience.
 Lorie and the financial team are doing a great job with Lorie is also getting a great deal of experience in operations, turned around a lot of -- some of last year's issues.
 And I think the Company is really on a very solid strategic footing at this point.
 We have to get through this crisis like everybody else.

 Matt Elkott